xcodebeta/SpringRestApi/README.md

 - Logging using SLF4J.
 - Test code coverage reporting.

-### Contributions

-Contributions to the starter kit are encouraged and welcomed.
-To contribute a change, just make a new branch, make your changes, and issue a pull request.
-The senior developer guild will review your change and merge it.

-#### Wish List

-If you want to contribute new additions to the starter kit, there are some items that are on the wish list:

-- JSON Web Token (JWT) based authentication.
-- Email server integration.
-- Multi-project Gradle configuration.
-- Lombok.
-- Automatic REST API documentation generation.
-- Password reset
-- Generation tool - CLI to pick and choose components
-- Docker Integration
-- Style Checker

 # Getting Started

 ## What You Need

-To get started, you'll need 3 things:
+To get started, you'll need 2 things:

 1. The Java JDK (development kit) version 1.8.
-2. MySQL or MariaDB (latest).
-3. The text editor or IDE of your choice.
+2. The text editor or IDE of your choice.

 Additional setup instructions are provided for IntelliJ IDEA and Eclipse.
 (You can contribute your own setup instructions for other IDEs!)